 This website is a work in progress, with some information from our displays not yet presented on the site.
 Watch for updates as we complete this important part of our project, with more details, links to sources, and other information.

 We’re serious about sources!
 Our goal is to provide you with complete information so you may consult original documents and digitized materials for yourself.
-We ask that you recognize the efforts of our researchers and their dedication by citing this website and/or our ‘Underground Railroad in Oakland County’ public history project if you use it in your work.
+We ask that you recognize the efforts of our researchers and their dedication by citing this website, the book, or our “Underground Railroad in Oakland County” public history project if you use it in your work.
 Thank you.

 Content Warning: Please note–objects and content on this website reflect the era and culture in which they were created.
 It is our mission to preserve historical records and make them available to the public.
 As such, they may contain potentially objectionable content that reflects outdated, biased, offensive, or graphic language, attitudes, opinions, or images that are preserved for historical context, accuracy, or significance, and not for any endorsement of such views or events.

-If you would like to learn more, please feel free to reach out to Underground Railroad in Oakland County Project Director Leslie Pielack at the Birmingham Museum, [email protected]. or 248-530-1928.
-This project is funded in part by Michigan Humanities, an affiliate of the National Endowment for the Humanties.
+If you would like to learn more, please feel free to reach out to Underground Railroad in Oakland County Project Director Leslie Pielack at the Birmingham Museum, lpielack@bhamgov.org. or 248-530-1928.
+This project was funded in part by Michigan Humanities, an affiliate of the National Endowment for the Humanities.

 Oakland County’s Role in the Anti-Slavery Movement, 1830-1860 (Project Findings)